pahulgogna/Pygame_Multiplayer_Game/README.md

 ### The Game
-perform these steps on all the machines you want play the game on.
+perform these steps on all the machines you want to play the game on.
 \
 \
 create a copy of this Repository locally using